 “The [policy] [certificate] pays limited benefits as a result of a covered event as specified in the [policy] [certificate].
 These limited benefits are designed to be paid to the[policyholder] [certificate holder].
 They are not intended to be paid directly to providers.
 This [policy] [certificate] is not major medical insurance and does not replace it.
 Read the description of benefits provided along with your [enrollment form /application] carefully.”

-(10) For limited scope dental coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows:
+(10) For limited scope dental coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows, with the sentence “It is not intended to cover all dental expenses.” made prominent:

 “The [policy] [certificate] provides dental benefits only.
 It is not intended to cover all dental expenses.
 Read your [policy] [certificate] carefully to understand what dental services it covers and any cost-sharing that may be your responsibility.”

-Drafting Note: The sentence “It is not intended to cover all dental expenses.” should be prominent.

-(11) For limited scope vision coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows:
+(11) For limited scope vision coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows, with the sentence “It is not intended to cover all vision expenses.” made prominent:

 “The [policy] [certificate] provides vision benefits only.
 It is not intended to cover all vision expenses.
 Read your [policy] [certificate] carefully to understand what vision services are covered and any cost-sharing that may be your responsibility.”

-Drafting Note: The sentence “It is not intended to cover all vision expenses.” should be prominent.

 (12) For short-term health insurance, the application, policy, and certificate shall include a disclosure statement that reads as follows:

 “IMPORTANT: This is short-term health insurance.
 This is temporary insurance.
 It is not comprehensive health insurance.
 Read your policy carefully to make sure you understand what is covered and any limitations on coverage.